bclins/bclins.github.io/spring24/cs480/notes.md

 ### Fri, Mar 8

-Today we talked briefly about the idea of a **convolutional neural network** without going into too many details.
+Today we talked briefly about the idea of a **convolutional neural network** and **image convolution** without going into too many details.
 The idea is to add convolution layers to the model before the regular neural network layers.

 Here is a nice video explanation of how image convolution works with a kernel matrix.